cat4fire/udap-j/README.md

 # udap-j
-a fusion and modification eidition of EthereumJ and Ethereum Harmony
+currently this is a runnable fusion and modification edition of EthereumJ and Ethereum Harmony

 https://github.com/ethereum/ethereumj

 https://github.com/ether-camp/ethereum-harmony

 license to GPLv3